Kátia Cilene: Later career

 After spending five years in the Division 1 Féminine in 2011 she moved to the Russian Championship where she played for Zorky Krasnogorsk.
 She played for Sundsvalls DFF in 2013.

 International career

-Kátia was frequently part of the Brazil women's national football team from 1995 to 2007.
+Kátia Cilene was frequently part of the Brazil women's national football team from 1995 to 2007.
 She went to three World Cups, finishing in second place in 2007 and third in 1999, as well as being in the quarter-finalist's squad from 2003.
 While she played in the 2000 Summer Olympics, finishing fourth, Kátia was left out of the team that won an Olympic silver in 2004 due to a knee injury.
 Kátia retired from the national team after the 2007 Pan American Games in her hometown of Rio de Janeiro, where Brazil won the gold.